East Memphis, Memphis, Tennessee

 East Memphis is a region of Memphis, Tennessee with several defined and informal subdivisions and neighborhoods such as Colonial Acres, White Station-Yates, Sherwood Forest, Normal Station, High Point Terrace, Belle Meade, Normandy Meadows, St. Nick, Pleasant Acres, Balmoral, and Ridgeway.
-The general boundaries are informal:
+The general boundaries are Highland Street to the west, I-240 to the south and east, and Sam Cooper Blvd to the north.
+However, many consider the eastern extent of the neighborhood to be the Germantown city limits and the Cordova community.